mimecuvalo/helloworld/docs/readme.md

     - to test suite https://micropub.rocks/
   - litepub?
   - list library on indieweb wiki later when more mature
-  - deprecate salmon, get rid of magic_keys - just stick with public keys
+  - deprecate salmon, get rid of magic_keys - stick with public keys
   - get rid of local fields: comments_count and comments_updated, favorites_count, derive instead
   - move urls to constants (foaf, webfinger, etc.)
   - rename fields to be consistent